 Chloroplasts contain more than one pigment.
 Chlorophyll a is able to absorb mainly blue-violet and red light.
 A similar pigment, chlorophyll b, absorbs blue and orange light mainly.
-Chlorophyll b broadens the range of light that plants can use by conveying their absorbed energy to chlorophyll a, which directly participates in the light reactions.
+Chlorophyll b broadens the range of light plants can use by conveying their absorbed energy to chlorophyll a, which directly participates in the light reactions.

 So how does a pigment absorb light?
 And what do plants do with it?